haolun-wu/Eg_professional_website/content/publication/ICDE2023_IMCAT/index.md

 # Summary.
 An optional shortened abstract.
 summary: In this work, we seek a framework that is light and effective through self-supervised learning across different sources of information, particularly for the commonly accessible item tag information, to offer accurate recommendations.
 We construct a self-supervision signal to better fuse the multi-source information.
 We further extend it as an intent-aware self-supervised pairing process to distinguish different user interests behind the users’ decision-making processes.

-tags: [Fairness, Multisided, Recommendation, Metric Analysis]
+tags: [Multi-interest, Recommendation, Contrastive Learning]

 # Display this page in the Featured widget?
 featured: true